naviveztim/CDP_C_Sharp/README.md

  This is C# implementation of CDP (Concatenated Decisions Path) algorithm

 ## Main advantages
-- Very fast to train
+- Very fast to (re)train (usually less than a minute)
-- Very small model size
+- Very small model size (usually less than 1MB)
 - Easily add new classes
-- High accuracy
+- High accuracy (well comparable with state-of-the-art methods)

 Table 1.
 Training time and accuracy of **C# implementation** of CDP method